brynnb/Unreal-Engine-2-Unofficial-Official-Documentation/Technical and Programming/User Interface/GUIStylesExample.md

 ## Installing the Example

-Download the [attached zip file](../../assets/[exampleguistyles.zip](../../assets/exampleguistyles.zip)) and unzip it in your Runtime directory.
+Download the [exampleguistyles.zip](../../assets/exampleguistyles.zip) and unzip it in your Runtime directory.
 Next you will need to alter your INI file settings to use the new menus and console.
 In *UE2Runtime.ini*, (or *<your\_game>.ini*) in the `[Engine.Engine]` section, change the console and the GUIController as follows (note: you can comment out lines by starting them with a ';'):

 ```